|

 If the --dump-volume-key option is used, the LUKS device volume

 key is dumped instead of the keyslot info.
-Together with the
+With the

---volume-key-file option, volume key is dumped to a file instead
+--volume-key-file option, the volume key is dumped to a file

-of standard output.
-Beware that the volume key cannot be changed
+instead of standard output.
+Beware that the volume key cannot be

-without reencryption and can be used to decrypt the data stored
+changed without reencryption and can be used to decrypt the data

-in the LUKS container without a passphrase and even without the
+stored in the LUKS container without a passphrase and even without

 the whole device has to be erased or reencrypted to prevent